peterjunpark/ROCm/docs/how-to/tuning-guides/mi300x/workload.rst

    :doc:`rocBLAS <rocblas:index>` performs faster for a specific operation.

 .. note::
-   Experimental: TuneableOp (see Section :ref:`_mi300x-tunableop`) can also be used in combination with ``TorchInductor`` ``max-autotune`` mode to boost ATen GEMM performance but will further increase tuning time required.
+   Experimental: TuneableOp (see Section :ref:`PyTorch TunableOp <mi300x-tunableop>`) can also be used in combination with ``TorchInductor`` ``max-autotune`` mode to boost ATen GEMM performance but will further increase tuning time required.
 Environment variable ``TORCHINDUCTOR_AUTOTUNE_MULTI_DEVICE=1`` can be useful in single GPU workloads to distribute Triton GEMM tuning.